walterrowe/magick-frames/README.md

 Note the `-t` option to specify a text-based logo.

 # How Magick Frames Works

+This section is primarily for those who want to understand the inner workings of this utility.

 The Magick Frames package includes a shell script I wrote called "frame\_it".
 This shell script uses a free software suite called [ImageMagick](https://imagemagick.org/) to add a picture frame, add a pleasing outer shadow, place a logo or text below or at a specified inside edge of the image, and add a light or dark matte all the way around the edges to create a professional presentation for your photography.
 This "frame\_it" script hides the complexities of using ImageMagick so you don't have to learn them.
 This script is where all the "**magick**" happens.
 You can use this script directly from a command prompt on macOS and Linux.
 All of the script options are described at the bottom of this page and are displayed if you run "frame\_it" script with no options.
 The "frame_\it" script by default saves decorated images in a new file with "-frame" inserted before the file extension.